 Social Sciences Code: 000V Objective Standard Statement of the Competency Achievement Context Estimate the contribution of the social sciences to an understanding of contemporary issues.
-Working alone In an essay of approximately 750 words on the contribution of the social sciences to an understanding of contemporary issues Using documents and data from the field of social sciences Elements of the Comp etency Performance Criteria Recognize the focus of one or more of the social sciences and their main approaches.
+Working alone In an essay of approximately 750 words on the contribution of the social sciences to an understanding of contemporary issues Using documents and data from the field of social sciences Elements of the Compe etency Performance Criteria Recognize the focus of one or more of the social sciences and their main approaches.
 Formulation of the focus specific to one or more of the social sciences Description of the main approaches used in the social sciences Identify some of the issues currently under study in the social sciences.
 Association of issues with the pertinent areas of research in the social sciences Demonstrate the contribution of one or more of the social sciences to an understanding of contemporary issues.
-Presentation of contemporary issues by highlighting the interpretation of the social sciences Illustration of the interaction between certain social changes and the contribution of the social sciences Learning Activities Periods of instruction: Credits: Note: to objective 000V.
-Use code 305 for a multidis used, provided the courses are not related to the
+Presentation of contemporary issues by highlighting the interpretation of the social sciences Illustration of the interaction between certain social changes and the contribution of the social sciences Learning Activities Periods of instruction: Credits: Note: 45 2 Use the 300 or 400 series of codes (except codes 300 and 360) to link a course to objective 000V.
+Use code 305 for a multidisciplinary course.
+Codes 340 and 345 may be used, provided the courses are not related to the objectives of common or specific general education.

 Social Sciences Code: 000W Objective Standard Statement of the Competency Achievement Context Analyze one of the major problems of our time using one or more social scientific approaches.
-Working alone In an essay of approximately 750 words on a topic related to human existence Using reference materials from the field of social sciences Elements of the Compe etency Performance Criteria Formulate a problem using one or more social scientific approaches.
-Presentation of the background to the problem Use of appropriate concepts and language Brief description of individual, collective, spatio- temporal and cultural aspects of the problem 2.
-Address an issue using one or more social scientific approaches.
+Working alone In an essay of approximately 750 words on a topic related to human existence Using reference materials from the field of social sciences Elements of the Comp etency Performance Criteria Formulate a problem using one or more social scientific approaches.
+Presentation of the background to the problem Use of appropriate concepts and language Brief description of individual, collective, spatio- temporal and cultural aspects of the problem Address an issue using one or more social scientific approaches.
 Clear formulation of an issue Selection of pertinent reference materials Brief description of historical, experimental and survey methods 3.
 Draw conclusions.
-Appropriate use of the selected method Determination of appropriate evaluation criteria Identification of strengths and weaknesses of the conclusions Broadening of the issue analyzed Learning Activities Periods of instruction: Credits: Note: to objective 000W.
-Use code 305 for a multidis used, provided the courses are not related to the
+Appropriate use of the selected method Determination of appropriate evaluation criteria Identification of strengths and weaknesses of the conclusions Broadening of the issue analyzed Learning Activities Periods of instruction: Credits: Note: 45 2 Use the 300 or 400 series of codes (except codes 300 and 360) to link a course to objective 000W.
+Use code 305 for a multidisciplinary course.
+Codes 340 and 345 may be used, provided the courses are not related to the objectives of common or specific general education.